 TS 28.516 [14] describes the procedures to be used by the 3GPP management system to request healing.
 However, TS 28.516 [14] is written in terms (for example Element Manager) which are not compatible with the 5G architecture as described in TS 28.533 [11].

-5.8.3 Requirements
+5.7.3 Potential requirements

-REQ-CVNF_Healing -1: The 3GPP management system shall have a capability to interact with ETSI NFV MANO for healing a cloud-native VNF
+REQ-CVNF_Healing -1 The 3GPP management system shall have a capability to interact with ETSI NFV MANO for healing a cloud-native VNF

-REQ-CVNF_Healing -2: The 3GPP management system shall have a capability to interact with ETSI NFV VNFM for healing a cloud-native VNF
+REQ-CVNF_Healing -2 The 3GPP management system shall have a capability to interact with ETSI NFV VNFM for healing a cloud-native VNF

+5.8 Use case# 8: VNF package update of the cloud-native VNF

+5.8.1 Description

+As a pre-condition to this use case, the network is running normally.
+The 3GPP management system has subscribed to VNF instance lifecycle notifications from ETSI NFV MANO.